 Over the past few years, CRA has increased the frequency and scrutiny level of SR&ED audits.
 If you are and/or have been claiming SR&ED tax credits, chances are you are either recovering from a recent audit or soon heading into one.
 Due to the case-by-case interpretative nature of the scientific merit of projects, the outcome of an audit is never completely predictable.
 However, the habits below, if adopted when preparing for your audit, should help you have better control of the flow of information reaching the auditor and help minimize the risk of misunderstanding the facts around your project.

-7. Make your point when it matters – CRA auditors often have a limited amount of time per project to grasp its complexity.
+CRA auditors often have a limited amount of time per project to grasp its complexity.
 Therefore, a face to face meeting with CRA represents a unique opportunity to present the SR&ED merits of your projects and ensure that CRA has a thorough understanding of the entire scope.
 If you have the impression that, at the end of the explanation, the auditor remains undecided or hesitant, address it immediately with him/her.
 Overall, CRA SR&ED audits remain a largely empirical science whose outcome depends on the available support documentation and how it is used to explain the projects.
-It is also somewhat dependant on the auditors themselves, and on the understanding of what they like to see when reviewing projects.
+It is also somewhat dependent on the auditors themselves, and on the understanding of what they like to see when reviewing projects.
 Ayming’s experts have an in-depth knowledge of how to navigate a complex CRA SR&ED audit, and can both guide and assist you throughout the process.